 Maintaining Your Knife’s Edge With Honing

 After you have sharpened your knives, it’s time to employ the use of honing.
-Do this weekly to keep the edges of your knives straight.
-Don’t worry about damaging your blade by honing on a weekly basis.
+Do this weekly to keep the knife's edges of your knives straight.
+Don’t worry about damaging your blade by honing weekly.
 Honing, unlike sharpening, does not wear down blades.

-To hone your knife, hold the sharpening steel rod vertically.
+To hone any knife in your knife set, hold the sharpening steel rod vertically.
 Rest of the tip of the device against a work surface and grip the handle firmly.
-Press the thickest part of your knife, the bottom of the blade, against the steel at a 15 to 20-degree angle.
+Press the thickest part of your knife, the bottom of the knife blade, against the steel at a 15 to 20-degree angle.
 Then, pull the knife towards you in a downward motion.
 Go all the way through the tip of the knife’s blade.

-Keep the knife in the same hand but repeat the motion on the opposite side of the steel, which reverses the angle of the blade as it relates to the honing steel.
+Keep the knife in the same hand but repeat the motion on the opposite side of the steel.
+This reverses the angle of the blade as it relates to the honing steel.
 Alternating sides, aim for about eight strokes per side.
 Don’t worry, with practice, the motion will become more natural.

 Why You Need to Hone as Well as Sharpen

 Although you can’t see it with your naked eye, every time you use your knife when cutting, slicing, or chopping, the knife edge gets bent just a bit.
 Honing forces your knife’s edge back where it belongs, giving you the best and most precise cutting edge.
 Although you can get a bit lax with the sharpening process, it’s a good idea to make a habit of honing.
 Anytime you are preparing a big meal, make honing your cutting tools one of the regular things you do before you begin meal preparations.